Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 September 1, 2017: Former political prisoner Nguyen Van Tuc was arrested under Article 79 for ties to the Brotherhood for Democracy.

-September 6, 2017: A teacher named Pham Ngoc Lan was called in and questioned by police on the first day of her school year for alleged ties to the Brotherhood for Democracy.
+September 6, 2017: A teacher named Pham Ngoc Lan was called in and questioned by police on the first day of her school year for alleged ties to the pro-democracy activist group the Brotherhood for Democracy.

 September 18, 2017: Nguyen Van Oai was sentenced to five years in prison under Article 304 (“failing to execute probation”) in a closed-off trial.